 We are occasionally able to accept adult songbirds as time and resources allow.

-We do not remove nests and are not able to admit nestling songbirds because of limited funds and time.
+We do not remove nests and are not able to admit nestling or fledgling songbirds because of limited funds and time.
 We are available to answer questions and refer callers to other rehabilitation centers.
 Songbirds do grow up very quickly (about a month from the time they hatch to when they fledge), so even if their presence is an inconvenience it won’t be long before they leave!

 Here are some tips for ensuring a successful nesting season!